psolymos/abmispecies/pages/geospatial/vegetation-2010.md

 description: "Vegetation 2010: spatial distribution."
 ---

-The ABMI Wall-to-Wall Land Cover Map is a comprehensive representation of the types and extent of land cover in Alberta.
-The map is a seamless full-coverage baseline land cover map that offers provincial scale information.
+The ABMI Wall-to-Wall Land Cover Map is a general representation of the types and extent of land cover in Alberta.
+This GIS layer is a seamless full-coverage map that offers provincial scale information for the year 2010.

 <div class="row">